jonbirge/logpager/README.md

 # logpager

 ## About
-Common Log Format web interface written using PHP and JS.
+Lightweight log file web interface written using PHP and JS, intended to provide a dashboard for security threats.
 Displays log events as heatmap using tile plot generated with D3, allowing user to click on a given period to drill down into the log.
 Performs asynchronous reverse-DNS hostname resolution.
 User can click on IP address in log and see all events from that IP, with a new heatmap showing counts over time just for that IP.

+Currently under development, the long-term goal is to provide two things:

+- An intuitive highlevel understanding of attacks over time and where they are coming from.
+- An efficient interface to proactively identify entire IP ranges that should be black-listed and do so, supplementing simple "fail to ban" automation that only works with single IP addresses and only temporarily.
+While much more effective than automated banning, a human should probably be involved.

 ## Screenshot
 ![Screenshot 2024-01-08 195757](https://github.com/jonbirge/logpager/assets/660566/1008eb11-232c-444f-b286-216dd362da30)